CaptainSapphire/PH-s-Blog/_posts/2024-09-26-My-First-Mulching-Experience.md

 ## The Event Itself
 With a temperature of 64-70°f, the all-black was not the best attire to wear.
 However, I was preoccupied with concert preparations and was required to wear a band polo to promote the program.
 My poor choice of footwear was not ideal either, but you've gotta take it in stride.
+Speaking of stride, I walked from the band room to the tennis courts, with a pile of mulch about the height of the average middle schooler sitting in a couple of parking spots, off to the side of the lot.
+I approached the white truck, and signed in.
+I was directed to shovel mulch into barrels.
+Other students will take the mulch and take it to a section where more volunteers will reap it into the soil. <br><br>

 ## A Reflection